ycpcs/cs365-spring2015/lectures/lecture19.md

 </pre>

 In this example, the agent's data is a number that is incremented each time the **say** message is received.

-# Concurrency in Erlang

-We will probably do this next week.

 <!-- vim:set wrap: ­-->
 <!-- vim:set linebreak: -->